-1) Location Granularity Levels: We assume there are n granularity levels for each location, which can be denoted by L_1, L_2, \ldots, L_n , where L_1 represents the finest location granularity (e.g., an exact Geo coordinate), and L_n represents the most coarse location granularity (e.g., a city).
+1) Location Granularity Levels: We assume there are n granularity levels for each location, which can be denoted by $L_1, L_2, \ldots, L_n$ , where $L_1$ represents the finest location granularity (e.g., an exact Geo coordinate), and $L_n$ represents the most coarse location granularity (e.g., a city).
 Hereafter, we refer to location granularity level as location level for short.
-When a location level L_x is known, we assume it is easy to obtain a corresponding higher location level L_y where y > x.
+When a location level $L_x$ is known, we assume it is easy to obtain a corresponding higher location level $L_y$ where y > x.
 The semantic representation of location levels are assumed to be standardized throughout the system.

 2) Cryptographic Building Blocks: STAMP uses the concept of commitments to ensure the privacy of provers.
 A commitment scheme allows one to commit to a message while keeping it hidden to others, with the ability to reveal the committed value later.
 The original message cannot be changed after it is committed to.
-A commitment to a message M can be denoted as C(M, r) where r is a nonce used to randomize the commitment so that the receiver cannot reconstruct M, and the commitment can later be verified when the sender reveals both M and r.
-A number of commitment schemes [14]-[17] have been proposed and commonly used.
+A commitment to a message M can be denoted as C(M,r) where r is a nonce used to randomize the commitment so that the receiver cannot reconstruct M, and the commitment can later be verified when the sender reveals both M and r.
+A number of commitment schemes [16], [17] have been proposed and commonly used.
 Our system does not require a specific commitment scheme.
+Any scheme which is perfect binding and computational hiding can be used.
+In our implementation, we used [16], which is based on one-way hashing.